HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 ## Creating a notebook in JupyterLab

 ### 1. Activate your Napari environment
-Open Miniforge Prompt and activate the environment you created for Napari:
+Open the Miniforge Prompt (or whichever other environment manager you used when installing Napari), and activate the environment you created for Napari:
 ``` bash
 activate napari-env
 ```